Skip to content

 When your air conditioner runs, refrigerant pressure builds up significantly on the high-pressure side of the system.
 If the compressor tries to restart immediately after shutting down while these pressures are still unbalanced, it must work against excessive resistance.
 This strain can damage compressor components, trip the circuit breaker, or cause the unit to fail prematurely.
 The 3 minute delay gives the system time to reach pressure equilibrium, making the next startup smooth and safe.

-How the Time Delay Protector Works in Your System
+How Does the Time Delay Protector Work?

 Most modern air conditioning systems have a time delay relay installed in the control board or near the compressor.
 This component automatically enforces the waiting period, regardless of thermostat commands.
 When you adjust your thermostat or the system cycles off naturally, the relay starts its countdown.
 Even if the thermostat immediately calls for cooling again, the compressor won’t engage until the full delay period has elapsed.